-- Minimum of one (2) hour Focused Review - Complete three critical points to remember for each topic missed (must be legibly hand written) - Rationales will be made available after practice assessment has been completed (must remediate first attempt)
+- Minimum of one (2) hour Focused Review - Complete three critical points in complete sentences for each topic missed (must be legibly hand written) - Rationales will be made available after practice assessment has been completed (must remediate first attempt)

-Step 3: Complete Comprehensive Predictor and Remediation (Prior to the NCLEX-RN Review Course) 95% or higher 90 to 94.99% 85 to 89.99% 84.99% or below Passing Predictability Passing Predictability Passing Predictability Passing Predictability 40 Points 30 Points 10 Points 0 Points Remediation Remediation Remediation Remediation 20 points 20 points 20 points 20 points Minimum 1 hour Focused Minimum 2 hours Focused Minimum 3 hours Focused Minimum 4 hours Focused Review Review Review Review Complete three critical points Complete three critical points Complete three critical points Complete three critical points to remember for each topic to remember for each topic to remember for each topic to remember for each topic missed (must be legibly hand missed (must be legibly hand missed (must be legibly hand missed (must be legibly hand written) written) written) written)
+Step 3: Complete Comprehensive Predictor and Remediation (Prior to the NCLEX-RN Review Course) 95% or higher Predicted Probability of Passing NCLEX 40 Points 90 to 94.99% Predicted Probability of Passing NCLEX 30 Points 85 to 89.99% Predicted Probability of Passing NCLEX 10 Points 84.99% or below Predicted Probability of Passing NCLEX 0 Points Remediation 20 points Remediation 20 points Remediation 20 points Remediation 20 points Minimum 1-hour FocusedReview Complete three critical pointsin complete sentences for each topic missed (must be legibly hand written) Minimum 2 hours Focused Review Complete three critical points in complete sentences for each topic missed (must be legibly hand written) Minimum 3 hours Focused Review Complete three critical pointsin complete sentences for each topic missed (must be legibly hand written) Minimum 4 hours Focused Review Complete three critical points in complete sentences for each topic missed (must be legibly hand written

-Step 4: Complete the Comprehensive Predictor - Retake (After the NCLEX-RN Review Course) 95% or higher 95% or higher 90 to 94.99% 85 to 89.99% 84.99% or below Passing Predictability Passing Predictability Passing Predictability Passing Predictability Retake (Optional) Retake (Required) Retake (Required) Retake (Required) If the student receives a higher probability of passing on the retake, the student will get an additional 10 points added to the proctored exam (higher than 90% or below only).

-Total points earned when Steps 1-4 are complete 100 Points 90 - 100 Points 70 - 80 Points 60 - 70 Points i.
+Step 4: Complete the Comprehensive Predictor - Retake (After the NCLEX-RN Review Course) Percentile Groups 95% or higher Passing Predictability 90 to 94.99% Passing Predictability 85 to 89.99% Passing Predictability 84.99% or below Passing Predictability Retake (Required) Retake (Required) Retake (Required) Minimum 3 hours Focused Review Complete three critical pointsin complete sentences for each topic missed (must be legibly hand written) Retake (Required) • Minimum 4 hours Focused Review • Complete three critical points in complete sentences for each topic missed (must be legibly hand written) If the student receives a score higher in the Percentile Group on the retake and remediation (if applicable) is complete, the student will get an additional 10 points added to the average.
+If score stays in the same percentile group or goes down, then no points will be earned and an EX (excused) will be entered in the grade book.
+Example: First score 84%; Retake 92% - 10 points earned Example: First score 92%; Retake 93% - no points earned, EXCUSED (EX).
+Total points earned when Steps 1-4 are complete 100 Points 90 - 100 Points 70 - 80 Points 60 - 70 Points These points will be included in the Unit Exam and Final Average.

+i.
 Assessment Technologies (ATI) Remediation Process:

-- Each student must keep a three ring binder with dividers, of all ATI assignments, results, and remediation.
+- Each student must keep a three-ring binder with dividers, of all proctored ATI assignments, results, and remediations.
 Once you have submitted your assignments and they have been recorded, your advisor will give them back to you to keep in this binder.
-These exams and remediation will serve as a study tool for you to use as you prepare for your NCLEX exam. - The student must print a copy of the Assessment Exam Result Report and locate the "Topics for Review" section of the report. - The student must complete the required time online in ATI "Focused Review" for each assigned practice and proctored exam. - Using the student's ATI Review Books and/or text books as resources, the student must legibly hand write 3 critical points about each topic listed in the "Topics for Review" section of the report. - The remediation critical points must be submitted by the designated due date and time.
-ATI Targeted Exams: - The student must make a passing score of 90% or higher to be successful.
+These exams and remediations will serve as a study tool for you to use as you prepare for your NCLEX exam.
+Binders may be checked during mid-term conferences. - The student must print a copy of the Assessment Exam Result Report and locate the "Topics for Review" section of the report. - The student must complete the required time online in ATI "Focused Review" for each assigned practice and proctored exam. - Using the student's text books as resources, the student must legibly hand write 3 critical points about each topic listed in the "Topics for Review" section of the report.
+A grading rubric will be provided. - The remediation critical points must be submitted by the designated due date and time.

+ATI Targeted Exams:

+• The student must make a passing score of 90% or higher to be successful.
 The student will be able to remediate the exam until 90% or higher is achieved.